 Economic geography is no longer what it used to be.
-For a long time, economic geographers studied raw materials and their distribution around the world and assigned a crucial role to natural resource wealth and raw materials, their ownership, and trade routes.
+For a long time, economic geographers studied raw materials and their distribution around the world and assigned crucial roles to natural resource wealth and raw materials, their ownership, and trade routes.
 Ownership of those important resources tended to be equated with economic and political strength.
-The European powers' scramble for Africa from 1881 onward - this was when France occupied Tunis with Germany's consent - was mainly a scramble for the great continent's resources.
+The European powers' scramble for Africa that began in 1881-this was when France occupied Tunis with Germany's consent-was mainly a scramble for the great continent's resources.
 The slave trade from the mid-15th century onward can be viewed the same way.

-It did not take long to become clear that natural resources do not always confer widely shared benefits on the peoples who own them.
-Even after the end of colonial rule in Africa and elsewhere, many resource-abundant countries - Congo is a case in point - remained in dire straits.
-Some other countries - Nigeria, for example - that discovered their natural resources after independence also did not make rapid economic progress for reasons that seem to be related in part to poor management of their natural resources.
-Russia's former President, now Prime Minister Vladimir Putin has said: "Our country is rich, but our people are poor."
-Even so, some natural resource rich countries have made impressive progress.
+It wasn't long before it became clear that natural resources do not always confer widely shared benefits on the people from whose territory they are extracted.
+Even after the end of colonial rule in Africa and elsewhere, many resource-abundant countries-Congo is a case in point-remained in dire straits.
+Countries that discovered their natural resources after independence, such as Nigeria, also did not make rapid economic progress for reasons that seem to be related in part to poor management of their natural resources.
+In the same vein, Russia's former president and now Prime Minister Vladimir Putin has said, "Our country is rich, but our people are poor."
+Even so, some natural-resource-rich countries have made impressive progress.
 Botswana, Chile, and Mauritius will be singled out in what follows.
-And several resource-poor countries managed to become rich, including Hong Kong, Japan, and Singapore.
+Meanwhile, several resource-poor countries have managed to become rich, including Hong Kong, Japan, and Singapore.

 In the light of experience, the new economic geography puts relatively less emphasis on natural resources by recognizing several distinct sources of wealth, especially the accumulation of human and social capital.
-There are many different kinds of man-made capital, and, accordingly, many separate sources of economic growth which the people and their governments can bring under their control.
-By social capital is meant the quality of formal and informal institutions, including governance, transparency, and trust.
+By social capital is meant the quality of formal and informal institutions, including governance,